Two-Legged Puppy Now Has 3-D Printed Wheelchair

 Watch the cute puppy be introduced to his new “wheels” here:

 Reader – How do you think 3-D printing will change other processes in the future?
-Do you think Tumbles will like the wheelchair?
+Do you think Tumbles will like his custom 3-D printed wheelchair?
 Share your thoughts with us in the comments below or on our FACEBOOK PAGE.